 This relatively new understanding about the underlying causes and progression of tendinopathy has resulted in changes to common treatment approaches.

 Doctors often advise people to take over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil) for tendinopathy.
 Remember, they used to think tendon inflammation played a big role in the development of tendinopathy.

 Other anti-inflammatories used to treat tendinopathy include:

 - injections of corticosteroids, such as triamcinolone acetonide (Volon A)

 But some doctors are starting to question this treatment approach, now that they better understand the relationship between inflammation and tendinopathy.

 There’s also growing evidence that NSAIDs may actually slow down the recovery process.

-For example, a 2013 study found that diclofenac and corticosteroid injections actually slowed down the rate of new tendon cell growth in mice.
-An older study from 2004 found that ibuprofen had a similar effect on Achilles tendon cells in mice.
+For example, a found that diclofenac and corticosteroid injections actually slowed down the rate of new tendon cell growth in mice.
+An from 2004 found that ibuprofen had a similar effect on Achilles tendon cells in mice.